ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 ## monoDrive C++ Client Examples

-The monoDrive C++ Client comes with examples for connecting to the monoDrive Simulator or Scenario Editor and controlling the EGO vehicle in both Replay and Closed Loop modes.
+The monoDrive C++ Client comes with examples for connecting to the monoDrive Simulator or Scenario Editor and controlling the ego vehicle in both Replay and Closed Loop modes.
 The examples can be found in the `cpp-client/cpp-examples` directory in the `monodive-client` repo.